SalmaBahnasawy/MinHaemodyanmicModel/README.md

 ##How to use

--To run the model, run model_run.m file in MATLAB -Change the initial conditons from get_initials.m file -Add drug PK/PD parameter in get_parameters.m file
+- To run the model, run model_run.m file in MATLAB
+- Change the initial conditons from get_initials.m file
+- Add drug PK/PD parameter in get_parameters.m file